oddbird/oddsite/content/2017/06/27/susy3.rst

 Susy needs to know how an element spreads, and also how containers spread.
+Note that Susy3 has no single ``container`` element.
+Every grid element acts as a container for its contents.
+When we talk about containers in Susy3, we're referring to the parent context for a given element.

 In Susy2,
 we would generate both spread values based on ``gutter-position``, using roughly this logic: